-On the heels of last week’s announcement that WP Engine became the first WordPress Digital Experience Platform (DXP) to offer Google’s latest Compute-Optimized Virtual Machines (VM) (C2), we wanted to showcase some early, real-world results from customer sites that are already seeing massive performance improvements after migrating to this new infrastructure.
+On the heels of last week’s announcement that WP Engine became the first WordPress Digital Experience Platform (DXP) to offer Next Generation hardware from Google Cloud Platform ), we wanted to showcase some early, real-world results from customer sites that are already seeing massive performance improvements after migrating to this new infrastructure.

 As a refresher, Google’s new compute-optimized VMs (C2) offer high per-thread performance and memory speeds that can provide a 40% improvement in performance.
 The major difference is that the C2 instances run at 3.8 GHz instead of 2.2 or 2.8 GHz, allowing PHP and MySQL execution to happen at that 40% faster rate.

 Typically, when a new customer moves to the WP Engine DXP from other platforms, they see an increase in performance.
-Now, with this new infrastructure on top of existing performance, customers’ web pages are loading even faster, providing a superior overall experience.
-As we’ve begun rolling out C2 access to our customers, the results, which we have great visibility into thanks to New Relic, simply speak for themselves.
+Now, when you combine Google’s Next-Gen Hardware with WP Engine’s existing high-performance platform, customers’ web pages are loading even faster, providing a superior overall experience.
+As we’ve begun rolling out Next Generation hardware to our customers, the results, which we have great visibility into thanks to New Relic, simply speak for themselves.

 BoardingArea.com, a popular business travel website, experienced far more than a 40% drop in its server execution time, seen across the multiple web properties it migrated over to the new hardware.
 Here are results from just a couple of the sites they migrated over last week: